Measuring Evidence against Exchangeability and Group Invariance with E-values: Tests and e-values for group invariance

-This Monte Carlo group invariance e-value is exact in expectation over the Monte Carlo sample, as captured in Theorem \ref{thm:monte_carlo}.
+This e-value is exact in expectation over the Monte Carlo sample, as captured in Theorem \ref{thm:monte_carlo}.
 The proof can be found in Appendix \ref{appn:proof_monte_carlo}, and relies on establishing the exchangeability of $T(\overline{G}^{(0)} Y), \dots, T(\overline{G}^{(M)} Y)$ under the null hypothesis, and then applying Theorem \ref{thm:essentially_complete}.\footnote{We thank an anonymous referee for suggesting this proof strategy.}